Realization of a minimal Kitaev chain in coupled quantum dots: Abstract

 The elementary building block of the Kitaev chain is a pair of spinless electronic sites coupled simultaneously by two mechanisms: elastic co-tunneling (ECT) and crossed Andreev reflection (CAR).
-Both processes are depicted in Fig.~\ref{fig: schematics}a.
+Both processes are depicted in \cref{fig:pmm-fig1}a.
 ECT involves a single electron hopping between two sites with an amplitude $t$.
-CAR refers to two electrons from both sites tunneling back and forth into a common superconductor with an amplitude $\Delta$, forming and splitting Cooper-pairs~\cite{Recher.2001}.
+CAR refers to two electrons from both sites tunneling back and forth into a common superconductor with an amplitude $\Delta$ (not to be confused with the superconducting gap size), forming and splitting Cooper-pairs~\cite{Recher.2001}.
 To create the two-site Kitaev chain, we utilize two spin-polarized QDs where only one orbital level in each dot is available for transport.
-In the absence of tunneling between the QDs, the system is characterized by a well-defined charge state on each QD: $\ket{\nL\ \nR}$, where $\nL,\nR $ are the possible occupations of the left and right QD levels.
-Away from a charge degeneracy point, the levels on each QD can be considered as either ``empty" ($\ket{0}$) or ``occupied" ($\ket{1}$).The charge on each QD depends only on its chemical potential $\muL$ or $\muR$, schematically shown in Fig.~\ref{fig: schematics}b.
+In the absence of tunneling between the QDs, the system is characterized by a well-defined charge state on each QD: $\ket{\nL\ \nR}$, where $\nL,\nR \in \{0,1\}$ are occupations of the left and right QD levels.
+The charge on each QD depends only on its electrochemical potential $\muL$ or $\muR$, schematically shown in \cref{fig:pmm-fig1}b.